 Oxygen Transport and Diffusion

 Oxygen rapidly diffuses from the blood into the tissues at the level of the microcirculation, particularly at capillaries (see figure at right).
 Because oxygen is highly lipid soluble, it readily passes through cell membranes.
 The rate of oxygen diffusion is determined primarily by the PO2 difference between the plasma and cells surrounding the capillaries as described by Fick's first law of diffusion.
 Although there is considerable heterogeneity in PO2 values among different capillaries, a typical value ranges from 30-40 mmHg.
-The PO2 within cells is very low because oxygen is consumed by cells.
-The PO2 inside mitochondria is less than 1 mmHg because these are the organelles that consume the oxygen for generating ATP.
+The PO2 inside cells is very low because oxygen is consumed by mitochondria located within the cells.
+The PO2 inside mitochondria is less than 1 mmHg because these are the organelles that consume the oxygen to generate ATP.
 With increased oxidative metabolism of a tissue, the mitochondria need to make more ATP and therefore consume more oxygen.
 This oxygen diffuses from the plasma, across the capillary endothelium and interstitial space, then into the cell and its mitochondria.